LinguaPhylo/linguaPhylo.github.io/setup.md

 2. LPhyBEAST - a BEAST 2 package that takes a LPhy script and produces a BEAST 2 XML file.

-## Java 16
+## Java 17

-LPhy and LPhyBEAST are developed on Java 16.
+LPhy and LPhyBEAST are developed on Java 17.
+We recommend you install [OpenJDK 17](https://jdk.java.net/17/).
-You can either install [Oracle JDK 16](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html) or [OpenJDK 16](https://jdk.java.net/16/).
-Please make sure `JAVA_HOME` is setup properly.

-Use the command line below to check your Java version:
+Please use the command line below to check your Java version:

 ```bash
 java -version